EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Analysis

 \begin{theorem}[Effectiveness of Instance Modification] Assume that the noisy labels are generated by a stochastic process influenced by latent variables $Z$, where $\tilde{Y} = h(Y, Z)$ and $Y$ are the true labels.
 Let $T$ be a transformation such that $X' = T(X, \tilde{Y}; \theta)$, where $\theta$ is chosen to optimize the alignment of $X'$ with $ \tilde{Y}$.
-Then, under this transformation, the predictive performance of a model trained on $(X', \tilde{Y})$ is theoretically improved compared to a model trained on $(X, \tilde{Y})$ in terms of: \begin{enumerate} \item \textbf{Alignment}: The mutual information between $X'$ and $\tilde{Y}$, $ I(X'; \tilde{Y}) $, is maximized relative to $ I(X; \tilde{Y}) $, indicating better alignment of modified instances with their noisy labels. \item \textbf{Error Reduction}: Compared to a model trained on the original instances \(X\), the expected prediction error \( \mathbb{E}_{X', Y}[(Y - f(X'))^2] \) is minimized, where \( f \) is the prediction function trained using the modified instances \(X'\).
-This assumes that the distribution of \( X' \) does not deviate significantly from the distribution of \( X \), ensuring that the learned model generalizes well to the original distribution. \item \textbf{Estimation Stability}: The variance of the estimator $ f $ is reduced when using $ X' $ compared to $ X $, resulting in more stable predictions. \item \textbf{Generalization}: Modifications in $X'$ lead to better generalization.
-By transforming the original instances to better align with their noisy labels, the model trained on $X'$ is less to overfit to the noise and more capable of capturing the true underlying patterns in the data. \end{enumerate} This improvement is contingent upon the assumption that the noise model $ h $ and the transformation $ T $ are appropriately defined and that the latent variable model adequately captures the underlying causal structure of the data. \textbf{More details and proofs can be found in the Appendix \ref{Proof}.} \end{theorem}
+Then, under this transformation, the predictive performance of a model trained on $(X', \tilde{Y})$ is no worse, and can be improved compared to training on $(X,\tilde{Y})$, in terms of: \begin{enumerate} \item \textbf{Alignment}: The mutual information between $X'$ and $\tilde{Y}$, $ I(X'; \tilde{Y}) $, is no smaller than $ I(X; \tilde{Y}) $, indicating better alignment of modified instances with their noisy labels. \item \textbf{Error Reduction}: Under squared loss, let \(f_{X'}^{*}(x')=\mathbb{E}[Y\mid X'=x']\) denote the population-optimal predictor on the modified instances.
+If the modification does not remove predictive information about \(Y\) and the induced distribution shift is controlled, then the achievable expected prediction error using \(X'\), \( \mathbb{E}_{X', Y}[(Y - f_{X'}^{*}(X'))^2] \), is no larger than that using \(X\). \item \textbf{Estimation Stability}: In a linear regression illustration, if the modified design is no worse conditioned in the relevant subspace (e.g., \(\lambda_{\min}(X'^T X') \ge \lambda_{\min}(X^T X)\)) and the modification is non-expansive in norm (e.g., \(\|x'\|_2 \le \|x\|_2\)), then the predictive variance using \(X'\) is reduced compared to using \(X\), leading to more stable predictions. \item \textbf{Generalization}: Modifications in \(X'\) can lead to better generalization.
+In particular, under a non-expansive modification (e.g., \(\|x_i'\|_2 \le \|x_i\|_2\)), the complexity of common hypothesis classes on \(X'\) is no larger than that on \(X\), which yields a no-worse (and potentially tighter) generalization bound. \end{enumerate} These statements follow under the assumptions on the noise model $h$ and the transformation $T$ in our causal formulation. \textbf{More details and proofs can be found in the Appendix A.} \end{theorem}